lico27/prospie/README.md

     7.3.
 Experiments with different approaches to embedding the text to be used in semantic similarity comparisons
 8. Prepares data ready for modelling
     8.1.
 Stores checkpoints locally
-9. An evaluation form to gather professional fundraisers' opinions on the alignment of a sample of funder-recipient pairs, to assess the performance of the app
+9. An evaluation form app to gather professional fundraisers' opinions on the alignment of a sample of funder-recipient pairs, to assess the performance of the final prospie app
 10. Develops the logic behind the alignment score
     10.1.
 Stores checkpoints locally
     10.2.
 Develops the scoring logic function-by-function
     10.3.
 Tests the scoring logic through iterations by adding and refactoring weightings
 11. A backend to deliver the calculated alignment score of a user's charity and their chosen funder
 12. A frontend to interact with the app
+13. Evaluates the performance of the scoring logic

 ## How to...